.

 FINISHED PROJECT:

-The complete genomic sequence of several metazoan organisms such as Drosophila melanogaster and Caenorhabditis elegans are available.
-The next task arising from this sequence data is the deciphering of the role and function of the identified genes and their corresponding protein products in the context of an entire organism.
+The complete genomic sequence of several metazoan organisms such as Drosophila melanogaster and Caenorhabditis elegans was available.
+The next task arising from this sequence data was (and still is) the deciphering of the role and function of the identified genes and their corresponding protein products in the context of an entire organism.
 As often the expression pattern of a gene provides clues to its function, we produced a DNA-microarray that enabled us to monitor gene expression in the context of the entire Drosophila genome.
-Such a system should enable us to identify genes whose activities are required for the execution of complex developmental gene networks and signal transduction pathways.
-As such networks and pathways are evolutionary highly conserved among metazoans, the analyses of gene and protein function in Drosophila should also provide valuable clues for a better knowledge of corresponding pathways in vertebrates.
+The system enabled us to identify genes whose activities are required for the execution of complex developmental gene networks and signal transduction pathways.
+As such networks and pathways are evolutionary highly conserved among metazoans, the analyses of gene and protein function in Drosophila also provided valuable clues for a better knowledge of corresponding pathways in vertebrates.

 Diehl et al. (2002) Nucleic Acids Res.
 30, e79. link to pdf file